accso/java9-jigsaw-examples/jigsaw-examples/example_annotations/readme.md

 - modmain looks up modules modb and modc and prints their annotations available at runtime
 - modb has a deprecated annotation in the module-info.java.
-- modc defines two annotations with ElementType module, one available at runtime, one only available at compile time
+- modc defines threee annotations with ElementType module, one available at runtime, two only available at compile time

-TODO: manage to use the annotations defined in modc.
-Currently using them leads to symbol not
-    found errors